MohamedAathiMohamedkadafi/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Program:
 /*
-Progra m to implement the simple linear regression model for predicting the marks scored Developed by: Mohamed Aathil M ResgisterNumber:25008235
+Program to implement the simple linear regression model for predicting the marks scored Developed by: Mohamed Aathil M ResgisterNumber:25008235
 */